cahthuranag/DeepAoI/README.md

 # DeepAoI
 A Python 3.8 implementation of the System Model estimates the average AoI (AAoI) in a deep learning-aided multi-hop wireless communication system over the AWGN channels.

+**main: This function takes input parameters such as the number of nodes, active probability, block size, message size, and transmission power.
+It simulates the communication system by generating arrival and departure timestamps for events, considering factors like noise power, distance, and signal-to-noise ratio (SNR).
+The function also utilizes external functions from modules av_age, snr, and deepencoder.
+Finally, it returns the simulated AAoI

+## Result

 ## Requirements

 The implementation requires Python 3.8+ to run.